- Why Colby?

 - Contact Admissions

 Students must re-apply for financial aid each year so that annual aid offers reflect families' more current financial circumstances.
+Financial aid eligibility is most commonly affected by changes in total income, the number of siblings enrolled in college, and changes in college costs.
 Students who do not complete an aid application for Colby institutional aid prior to admission will not be considered for College grant assistance for two award years, unless there have been substantial changes to family financial circumstances which were unexpected and unavoidable.
 This would not include changes which should have been anticipated such as an additional child enrolled in college, nor does it include employment changes which were discretionary choices.
 A written explanation of the change is required as part of the application.
 This two-year waiting period applies to Colby institutional financial aid only.
 Students who are eligible and wish to apply for U.S. federal financial aid can do so each year whether or not they did so prior to admission.
 Please call SFS at 1-800-723-4033 if you have any questions.

 Federal Verification - When students submit a FAFSA, the Central Processing System selects some applications to be verified.
 There have been significant changes to verification requirements in recent years.
 Students are reminded to monitor their Colby e-mail account regularly as that is the official means of communication employed by our office to contact students.
 Students selected for federal verification will receive an e-mail from our office with instructions if additional information is required .
 This can vary from student to student.
 Please click here for answers to frequently asked questions regarding this process.